 Tea Tree Oil

-Tea tree oil lice treatment can suffocate head lice, so may be helpful to kill bugs.
-However, tea tree oil is not an answer to eradicating lice.
-It is expensive and may cause skin irritation or other allergic reactions.
-Tea tree oil will not kill nits.
+Tea tree oil lice treatment can suffocate the bugs, making tea tree one of the more helpful home remedies for lice.
+However, tea tree oil is not an answer to eradicating the problem.
+This essential oil is expensive and may cause skin irritation or other allergic reactions.
+Like any other essential oil, tea tree oil will not kill nits.

 Olive Oil